Airoli kidnapping: Uncle killed 7-yr-old in cold blood, consoled her mum

-The man had held a grudge against his sister ever since an argument with her 3 months ago; after he kidnapped and murdered her daughter, he then turned up at her house to offer his sympathies for the girl’s disappearance
+The man had held a grudge against his sister ever since an argument 3 months ago; after kidnapping, murdering her daughter, he turned up at her house to offer his sympathies for the girl’s disappearance

 A long-held grudge over a petty family argument was what led to the abduction, and eventually the death, of the 7-year-old girl who went missing from outside her house in Airoli on Monday, revealed the police.